-Attorneys are encouraged to visit during regular visiting hours, by advance appointment.
-However, visits from an attorney can be arranged at other times based on the circumstances of each case and the availability of staff.
+Attorneys should ordinarily make advance appointments for each visit.
+Attorneys are encouraged to visit during the regular visiting hours.
+However, visits from an attorney can be arranged at other times based on the circumstances of each case and available staff.
 Attorney visits will be subject to visual monitoring, but not audio monitoring.
+Arrangements should be made through your unit counselor.